 Said effective apology is also related to a unique situation.
 Saying you’re sorry for an inappropriately-filed report (especially if the participants had no significant invested interest in accounting and properly-crunched numbers) is not an emotionally charged situation.
 This is an effective way to conduct a study but may not serve as the best litmus test for many other real-life situations.

+For example: “It’s my fault.”
+Second, offer repair, for instance: “I'll help you by ______” or “I'll fix it by helping you to ______.”
 As the third most important elements to include seem to all be of equal efficacy, the three next ones you should include are the expression of regret, explanation of what went wrong and declaration of repentance.
-One example of this could be “I'm so sorry, I regret what I did.
+One example of this could be, “I'm so sorry, I regret what I did.
 It happened because I misunderstood what was said.”
 As discussed, the least important element and the one that doesn't have to be included for an effective apology is asking for forgiveness.

 Lastly, if you’re on the receiving end of the apology try to be gracious and understanding.
-And, if you ever recognise these six elements, used in the appropriate order, remember that the person who’s apologising to you is at least well-informed.
+And, if you ever recognize these six elements, used in the appropriate order, remember that the person who’s apologizing to you is at least well-informed!

 Rae Bathgate is an American journalist based in Barcelona, where she enjoys sunlight, yoga, and bookbinding.